-Reports on environment and urban development for Alaverdy, Gumri and Hrazdan in Armenia
+Reports on Environment and Urban Development for Alaverdi, Gumri and Hrazdan in Armenia

 From the Ministry of Territorial Administration of Armenia

-The policy and legislation of Armenia in the environmental protection ?eld have been basically formed and improved during the last 15 years.
+The policy and legislation of Armenia in the environmental protection field have been basically formed and improved during the last 15 years.
 According to the 15th article of the Constitution of Armenia the State ensures protection and recovery of environment, and the reasonable use of natural reserves.
-Armenia actively participates in the international cooperation processes, has signed and rati?ed a number of international and European conventions and agreements in environmental protection?
+Armenia actively participates in the international cooperation processes, has signed and ratified a number of international and European conventions and agreements in environmental protection field.

 In the framework of those agreements and conventions Armenia aims to prevent or restrict harmful impacts on human health and environment, liquidate over norm pollution of environment, lighten the dangerous consequences of global climate change, protect the biodiversity, ensure the necessary volumes of reproduction of renewable natural resources and conditions for maintaining the natural balance and support the natural and effective use of nonrenewable natural resources.

-This “GEO Alaverdi: Environment and Urban Development” report covers the abovementioned problems in Lori Marz of Armenia, describes the legal responsibilities of various stakeholder organizations in the given ?eld, at the same time suggests and presents the best development scenario for Alaverdi town, and required means for priority issues.
+This “GEO Alaverdi: Environment and Urban Development” report covers the above mentioned problems in Lori Marz of Armenia, describes the legal responsibilities of various stakeholder organizations in the given field, at the same time suggests and presents the best development scenario for Alaverdi town, and required means for priority issues.